gohugoio/hugo/docs/content/tutorials/how-to-contribute-to-hugo.md

 ### Formatting

-The Go code styleguide maybe is opiniated but it ensures that the codebase looks the same, regardless who wrote the code.
+The Go code styleguide maybe is opinionated but it ensures that the codebase looks the same, regardless who wrote the code.
 Go comes with its own formatting tool.
 Let's apply the styleguide to our additions:

 ```sh
 govendor fmt +local